 Once an NBE account manager receives a specific request an immediate search is conducted to ensure the fastest response.
 After the requested units are located, an NBE account manager authorizes the shipment and assists the shipper and receiver in making delivery arrangements.
 After delivery, NBE pays the shipper within 30 days and the receiver is billed for the units received.
 Blood facilities no longer need to worry about collecting payment – NBE provides that service.
 This streamlined approach provides for a quick exchange of blood and/or blood components.

-NBE participants are charged a transaction fee of 1% (charged to shipper and receiver) of each unit of blood or blood components with a minimum fee of $1.00 and $.55 per unit for patient replacement credits.
+NBE participants are charged a transaction fee of 1% (charged to shipper and receiver) of each unit of blood or blood components with a minimum fee of $1.00.

 NBE Account Managers are prepared to: